bormaxi8080/bormaxi8080/README.md

-Hi all, I am @bormaxi8080 (https://twitter.com/HiddenDjoker) aka Maxim Marshak, sociopathic cat lover, technical hiring specialist, OSINT enthusiast and software developer with journalism, community and DevOps activities.
+Hi all, I am @bormaxi8080 (https://twitter.com/HiddenDjoker) aka Maxim Marshak, sociopathic cat lover, OSINT enthusiast, technical hiring specialist and software developer with journalism, community and DevOps activities.

 I Develop in Python, Node.js, Perl, Bash.
 Sometimes I hire people targeted for positions in IT level from middle+, with relocation outside Russia.
-Write about hiring in IT, HR Tech, development, I participate in various professional communities.
+Write about hiring in IT, Tech, Development, I participate in various professional communities.

 ### Main projects: